htruong/htruong.github.io/refer.md

 2. *What if I don't hear anything back?* That means you're not selected.
 Please don't be discouraged because SV companies are very selective.
 They have thousands of applicants per day.
 It's highly likely that they missed you.
 I have failed many times before.

 3. *How did you get hired?* I got hired because of a popular open-source project I started.
+Other than that, the interviewing process was normal, I had to go through multiple stages of interview with standard SWE questions.

 4. *Interns ok?* Generally, yes.